 - Their terms of service should be made permanent, pensionable and able to join a trade union.

-- Their salaries should be made mouth watering such that a temptation to misuse the vehicles is minimized.
+- Their salaries should be made mouth-watering such that the temptation to misuse the vehicles is minimized.

 The benefits that will accrue from this noble development will be

 - The mode of payment for the fares by the passengers will easily be changed to digital payment and compliance to this on the part of the passenger is well explained HERE

 - The government will be able to seal the loopholes where revenue leaks sufficed.

 - Financial institutions will have enough liquidly to advance loans to businesses.